Drulac/GenH.php/README.md

 # PhpGenHTML
-A little php framework to easily generate clean html code, with automatic identation.
+A little PHP framework to easily generate clean HTML code, with automatic identation.
 You can use it like this :

 ```php